 Venus fly traps look like they have huge teeth, but the teeth-like parts are very flexible.

 These 25 plants that repel ticks can add pops of color and focal points to your garden and home.
 They’re easy to grow and maintain, and they can help keep your area pest-free all spring and summer long.
-Repel ticks naturally and easily by growing these plants.
+Keep ticks away naturally and easily by growing these plants.
+Just be careful that some may be toxic to pets if ingested.